8ctopus/git-hook/README.md

 ## usage

-- Create a new page such as this one in a public part of your website
+- Create a new page such as this one in a public part of your website (in this example `https://example.com/api/gitea-hook/index.php`)

 ```php
 declare(strict_types=1);